 Privacy Act Record - any item, collection, or grouping of information about an individual that is maintained by an agency, including, but not limited to, the individual's education, financial transactions, medical history, and criminal or employment history and that contains the individual's name, or the identifying number, symbol, or other identifying particular assigned to the individual, such as a finger or voice print or a photograph.
+5 U.S.C. § 552a (a)(4).

-Reviewing Official - The Deputy Assistant Secretary for Privacy, Transparency, and Records, who reviews and approves all PCLIAs as part of her duties as a direct report to the Treasury Senior Agency Official for Privacy.
+Reviewing Official - The Deputy Assistant Secretary for Privacy, Transparency, and Records who reviews and approves all PCLIAs as part of her/his duties as a direct report to the Treasury Senior Agency Official for Privacy.

-Routine Use - with respect to the disclosure of a record outside of Treasury (i.e., external sharing), the sharing of such record for a purpose which is compatible with the purpose for which it was collected (Source: 5 U.S.C.
-552a(a)(7).
+Routine Use - with respect to the disclosure of a record outside of Treasury (i.e., external sharing), the sharing of such record for a purpose which is compatible with the purpose for which it was collected 5 U.S.C. § 552a(a)(7).